 1. Introductory Material 3.
 Concept of Operations 1.1 Promulgation Document and Signatures 4.
-Organization and Assignment of Responsibilities 1.2 Approval and Implementation 5.
-Direction, Control, and Coordination 1.3 Record of Changes 6.
-Information Collection, Analysis, and Dissemination 1.4 Record of Distribution 7.
+Organization and Assignme Responsibilities 1.2 Approval and Implementation 5.
+Direction, Control, and Coc 1.3 Record of Changes 6.
+Information Collection, An Dissemination 1.4 Record of Distribution 7.
 Training and Exercises 1.5 Table of Contents 8.
-Administration, Finance, and Logistics 2.
+Administration, Finance, an 2.
 Purpose, Scope, Situation Overview, and Assumptions 9.
-Plan Development and Maintenance 2.1 Purpose 10.
-Authorities and References 2.2 Scope 2.3 Situation Overview 2.4 Planning Assumptions
+Plan Development and Mai 2.1 Purpose 10.
+Authorities and References 2.2 Scope 2.3 Situation Overview oncept of Operations rganization and Assignment of esponsibilities rection, Control, and Coordination formation Collection, Analysis, and ssemination aining and Exercises dministration, Finance, and Logistics an Development and Maintenance